rlucente-se-jboss/KeyLUG/processes-and-daemons/README.md

 Linux.
 All of these examples run on RHEL 8.x.
 Developers can get RHEL 8 for free at https://developers.redhat.com

+Make sure to review the source code for each of the examples below.
+Everything is explained via comments.

 ## Review Key Concepts
 In a terminal, type the following command: